briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 VII. **Port binding** - *Export services via port binding* - Traefik is the only swarm service that exposes ports 80 and 443.
 All application traffic goes to the `nginx` container, and is then routed to either the frontend app, the backend app or possibly static files as well (unless the application is using S3 for static and media file storage).

 VIII. **Concurrency** - *Scale out via the process model* - This is one point where the construct does abide by the 12 Factor App.
-While docker swarm is designed to work with multiple nodes in a cluster, the application infrastructure deployed by this construct.
+While docker swarm is designed to work with multiple nodes in a cluster, the application infrastructure deployed by this construct uses a single-node swarm cluster.

 IX. **Disposability** - *Maximize robustness with fast startup and graceful shutdown* - This construct really embraces disposability.
 Each time your run `make docker-ec2-deploy` with changes to either application code or infrastructure code, the EC2 instance and swarm cluster will be completely deleted and completely recreated.
 Data is stored in EFS and is persisted between deploys.
 It might be possible to use EBS (Elastic Block Storage) to store application data, but EFS is better suited or this type of application since it can be used by multiple EC2 instances at the same time (the existing EC2 instance and the new EC2 instance that is replacing the old instance).
 It is not necessary to completely delete the EC2 instance, and this does make the process longer since docker needs to be reinstalled on each deploy.
 The big downside is that you are having to wait around for the EC2 instances to start.
 There may also be extra data costs associated with downloading packages and files in the CloudFormationInit metadata.